 One of our newest courses, PHY 120 "How Things Work," is aimed at non-science majors with no prior background in Physics, and satisfies UK Core requirements.

-The Physics Resource Room in the King Science Library is available to all students, and is staffed by Physics & Astronomy graduate students who will be happy to answer your questions, on most days from 10:00 a.m. to 5:00 p.m.
+The Physics and Astronomy Learning Center, located in room 133 of the Chem-Phys building, is available to all students and is staffed by Physics & Astronomy graduate students who will be happy to answer your questions.
+It is open Monday-Thursday 9:00 a.m. to 5:00 p.m. and Friday 9:00 a.m. to 3:00 p.m..
 The Science Library, equipped with dozens of computers, offers all students a convenient place to study and at times has discussion rooms available for study groups.